Companies, governments brace for a second round of cyberattacks in WannaCry’s wake

 07c44729e2c570b37db695323249474831f5861d45318bf49ccf5d2f5c8ea1cd.

-And the anonymous cybersecurity researcher who discovered the killswitch on the original malware attack has his own warning for system administrators.
+And the anonymous cybersecurity researcher who discovered the kill switch on the original malware attack has his own warning for system administrators.

 By now, you’re likely aware that the original malware attack originated from leaked code developed by the National Security Administration.
 The attack worked by exploiting a flaw in Microsoft Windows.
 Although Microsoft had provided a patch for the software several months ago, not everyone updated their systems, which led to the vulnerabilities that the still-anonymous hackers exploited.

-According to this Symantec explainer the ransomware encrypts data files and asks users to pay a bitcoin ransom of $300, which doubles if payment isn’t made after three days.
+According to this Symantec explainer, the ransomware encrypts data files and asks users to pay a bitcoin ransom of $300, which doubles if payment isn’t made after three days.
 After a week, the encrypted files will be deleted.

 Figure 1 Ransom demand screen displayed by WannaCry Trojan

-If you’re curious how Ransomware attacks work, here’s a primer from security firm, Carbon Black.
+If you’re curious how Ransomware attacks work, here’s a primer from security firm Carbon Black.

-Companies affected by the attacks included the Spanish telecommunications company, Telefonica, Gas Natural, and electricity provider Iberdrola.
-National Health Services hospitals in the UK were also effected by the attack.
+Companies affected by the attacks included the Spanish telecommunications company, Telefonica, Gas Natural and electricity provider Iberdrola.
+National Health Services hospitals in the UK were also affected by the attack.
 As was FedEx in the U.S. and Renault in France.

 The attacks also hit Germany’s rail system, Russia’s Interior Ministry and universities around China, according to reports in The New York Times.